jeffreypullin/rater/cran-comments.md

-## Resubmission
+## rater 1.1.0

-This is a resubmission with changes based on CRAN's comments.
-In this version I have:

-* Added a citation to the Description.
-Note that the added DOI triggers a possibly invalid DOI note as the paper is behind a paywall on JSTOR.

-* Changed from using \dontrun to \donttest in the examples
+This is a new version of the package which corrects the check problems and adds many new improvements and features.

 ## Test environments

 * local mac OS install, R 4.0.2
-* ubuntu 16.04 (on github actions), R 4.0.2
+* ubuntu 16.04 (on github actions), R 4.0.4
-* mac OS 10.15.4 (on github actions) R 4.0.2
+* mac OS 10.15.4 (on github actions) R 4.0.4
-* Microsoft Windows Server 2019 10.0.17763 (on github actions) R 4.0.2
+* Microsoft Windows Server 2019 10.0.17763 (on github actions) R 4.0.4
 * win-builder (devel)

 ## R CMD check results

-Dawid and Skene are names and not mispelled.
-The DOI points to JSTOR causing the note.
+Dawid and Skene are names and not misspelled.

 rater uses rstan which causes the two additional notes.